 6.1 Definition of Confidential Information.
 “Confidential Information” means any business or technical information disclosed by a party (“Disclosing Party”) to the other party (“Receiving Party”) under this Agreement that is marked as confidential or would normally be considered confidential to a reasonable person under the circumstances.
-This Agreement and any Order Forms will be the Confidential Information of each party.
-The Scale Technology will be Confidential Information of Scale.
-The Customer Materials and Output will be Confidential Information of Customer.
-Confidential Information will not include any information that (a) is or becomes public through no fault of the Receiving Party, (b) was known to the Receiving Party prior to receipt, © is obtained by the Receiving Party from a third party not under an obligation of confidentiality, and (d) is independently developed by Receiving Party without use of the Disclosing Party's Confidential Information.
+This Agreement and any Order Forms are the Confidential Information of each party.
+The Scale Technology is Confidential Information of Scale.
+The Customer Materials and Output are Confidential Information of Customer.
+Confidential Information will not include any information that (a) is or becomes public through no fault of the Receiving Party, (b) was known to the Receiving Party prior to receipt without an obligation of confidentiality, (c) is obtained by the Receiving Party from a third party not under an obligation of confidentiality, and (d) is independently developed by Receiving Party without use of the Disclosing Party's Confidential Information.

 6.3 Compelled Disclosure.
 Each party may disclose the other party's Confidential Information when required by law or regulation so long as the Receiving Party gives the Disclosing Party prior notice of the compelled disclosure, to the extent permitted, and reasonable assistance at the Disclosing Party's cost to contest or limit the disclosure.

 7.2 Beta Services.
-Despite anything to the contrary in this Agreement, Customer acknowledges that (a) Customer has the sole discretion whether to use any Beta Services, (b) Beta Services may not be supported and may be changed at any time, including in a manner that reduces functionality, © Beta Services may not be available or reliable, and (d) Scale provides Beta Services “as-is” and will have no liability arising out of or in connection with Beta Services.
+Despite anything to the contrary in this Agreement, Customer acknowledges that (a) Customer has the sole discretion whether to use any Beta Services, (b) Beta Services may not be supported and may be changed at any time, including in a manner that reduces functionality, (c) Beta Services may not be available or reliable, and (d) Scale provides Beta Services “as-is” and will have no liability arising out of or in connection with Beta Services.

 8.1 By Customer.
-Customer will indemnify, defend, and hold harmless Scale from and against all damages, liabilities, costs, and expenses (including reasonable attorney's fees) arising from a third-party claim regarding (a) Customer Materials, (b) Customer's use of the Services in violation of this Agreement, or © Customer's use of Output.
+Customer will indemnify, defend, and hold harmless Scale from and against all damages, liabilities, costs, and expenses (including reasonable attorney's fees) arising from a third-party claim arising out of or related to (a) Customer Materials, and (b) Customer's use of the Services, Output, and Customer Application.

 8.3 General.
 The party seeking indemnification will promptly notify the indemnifying party of the claim and cooperate with the indemnifying party by providing reasonable assistance in defending the claim.
 The indemnifying party will have full control and authority over the defense, except that: (a) any settlement requiring the party seeking indemnification to admit liability or to pay any money will require that party's prior written consent, such consent not to be unreasonably withheld or delayed, and (b) the other party may join in the defense with its own counsel at its own expense.
 THE INDEMNITIES ARE A PARTY'S ONLY REMEDY UNDER THIS AGREEMENT FOR VIOLATION BY THE OTHER PARTY OF A THIRD PARTY'S INTELLECTUAL PROPERTY RIGHTS.